-Note: Detailed loss analysis used in defining net capability at high side of main transformer bank and net capacity at the POI.
-Generation Export Limit for the Generating Facility SCE and the IC acknowledge that since the Generating Facility is capable of exceeding these values the IC agrees to: install, own, operate and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system.
+In addition, Generation Export Limit for the Generating Facility .
+SCE and the IC acknowledge that since the Generating Facility is capable of exceeding these values, the IC agrees to: install, own, operate and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system.
 This is to ensure the Generating Facility does not exceed the total net capacity at the high-side of the main step-up transformer(s) and at the POI.
-Charging Capacity Limit for the Generating Facility The Parties acknowledge that since these values can be exceeded, the IC agrees to install, own, operate and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system.
+Charging Capacity Limit for the Generating Facility .
+SCE and the IC acknowledge that since these values can be exceeded, the IC agrees to install, own, operate and maintain a control limiting device or, alternatively, by means of configuring the Generating Facility's control system.
 This is to ensure the Generating Facility does not exceed these total Charging Capacity values at the high-side of the main step-up transformer(s) and at the POI.
-The scope of facilities, required to interconnect the proposed , are detailed in Attachment 1 to this Appendix A report.
+The scope of facilities, required to interconnect the proposed Generating Facility and to provide the , are detailed in Attachment 1 to this Appendix A report.
 The proposed plan for interconnecting the Generating Facility is illustrated in Figure C.1. and Figure C.2 illustrates the proposed location of the Generating Facility.
 Additional information is provided in Table C.2